My story

 In our work, you are not “fixed.”
 You are guided to observe your thoughts the way ACT describes it — like watching passing weather rather than arguing with every cloud.
 We identify the loops, understand what they are trying to protect, and build alternative responses step by step.
 You stay in control.
 We move with intention.

-My path has been both professional and deeply reflective.
+My path has been both professional and personal aspects.
 I know how tempting it is to try to improve yourself into safety.
-I also know that real stability comes not from becoming perfect, but from becoming steady.

 Confidence does not need to be loud.